MrRooten/GodThings/README.md

   ### thread_internal
   ### service_internal
 ## gtlib[todo]
-  This is a python library wrap the functions that implement in GodAgent.exe,
+  This is a python library wrap the internal functions that implement in GodAgent.exe,